kiranjthomas/personal-site/hugo/content/posts/process-vs-thread.md

 Context switching is expensive because it involves

- saving saving and loading registers switching out memory pages updating kernal structures
+* saving saving and loading registers
+* switching out memory pages
+* updating kernel structures

 It's generally faster to switch contexts between threads than between processes.
 There are fewer states to track.
 Additionally, since threads share memory, there is no need to switch out virtual memory pages.

-source: bytebytego

 [ByteByteGo]:https://bytebytego.com/